aishcann/in-your-city/README.md

 ## Technologies Used
 Python, Django, and PostgreSQL are used to create this API.
 The API holds the information for each event.
 And since Django Rest Framework is implemented, users of In Your City are able to do CRUD functionality on the frontend.

+## Future Development

+- Figure out picture storage with AWS so that I can render the photos for each event on the frontend

 ## Contribution Guidelines
 If you'd like to give feedback about this project, please do so via an issue.
 We welcome your comments and ideas!